hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

-# Hazelcast Platform Demo Applications - Banking - Trade Monitor
+# Hazelcast Platform Demo Applications - Banking - Transaction Monitor

 [Screenshot1]: src/site/markdown/images/Screenshot1.png "Image screenshot1.png"
 [Screenshot2]: src/site/markdown/images/Screenshot2.png "Image screenshot2.png"
 [Screenshot3]: src/site/markdown/images/Screenshot3.png "Image screenshot3.png"

-An example showing continuous aggregation of stock market trades, providing a UI for inspection of the aggregated values with the ability to drill-down to see the trades contained in each aggregation.
+An example showing continuous aggregation of incoming data, providing a UI for inspection of the aggregated values with the ability to drill-down to see the items contained in each aggregation.

 [Watch The Video](https://hazelcast.com/resources/continuous-query-with-drill-down-demo/)

-This example only requires open-source Hazelcast.
+This example only requires open-source Hazelcast, but if the enterprise Hazelcast is used then extra features for available.
+Refer to [../../README.md](../../README.md) to use a license for enterprise.

 There are modules for monitoring which involve licensing, but these are optional.